PilotsEYE.tv

 What does the man himself think about all of this?

-Jürgen Raps had the privilege to be the first to see the final film but only with a microphone and only by promising that he would comment on every scene.
-This means that all his thoughts and background explanations can be found on Track 2 – along with the original soundtrack.
+Jürgen Raps had the privilege to be the first to see the final film, but only with a microphone and by promising that he would comment on every scene.
+This means that all his thoughts and background explanations can be found on Track 2 and the original soundtrack.
 That should leave no questions unanswered…

 The enabler